Introduction

 - Each user has a

-- Keep state organized with nested objects
+state. - Keep it organized with nested objects and consistent naming.

-Notification Data
+Notification data

-email- Email address for notificationsphonePush- Array of phone numbers for push notificationsphoneSMS- Phone number for SMS notifications
+email- email address for notificationsphonePush- array of phone numbers for push notificationsphoneSMS- phone number for SMS notifications

 📊 Quick Reference Table